raiden-network/raiden/docs/rest_api.rst

 .. http:get:: /api/(version)/status

    Query the node status.
-Possible answers are:
+The responses ``status`` attribute can be one of:

    - ``"ready"``: The node is listening on its API endpoints.

    - ``"syncing"``: The node is still in the initial sync.
-Number of blocks to sync will also be given.
+Number of remaining blocks to sync will also be given.

    - ``"unavailable"``: The node is unavailable for some other reason.